 - Liquidation and closing process can be time-consuming and expensive, during which the director must continue to be paid full salary

-- An accountant is required
+- An accountant is recommended

 - Must hire at least one employee, usually the director whom must have a full-time salary